aslavinska/smkingdom/README.md

 # Deployment

 The site was deployed to Heroku using followin steps:
+- Clone the project from Github using git clone command.
+- Install all the required packages using pip3 install -r requirements.txt
+- When deployin and running application locally in settings.py in smkingdom folder set debug to True, otherwise always as False on production.
-1. Debug flag in setting.py is set to False
+- Debug flag in setting.py is set to False
+- Create a new app in Heroku, the app name needs to be unique, [detailed tutorial on how to create heroku app here](https://devcenter.heroku.com/articles/creating-apps)
+- Connect Heroku and Github project repository
+- Configure AWS account and create S3 Service new bucket tutorial can be found [here](https://devcenter.heroku.com/articles/creating-apps)
-2. AWS settings were added to settings.py file and S3 bucket with user and group permission was created in AWS.
+- Add AWS settings to settings.py file and S3 bucket with user and group permission was created in AWS.
+- Create and configure stripe account and stripe [webhooks](https://stripe.com/docs/webhooks), tutorial on how to setup and deploy Stripe can be found [here/](https://stripe.com/docs/webhooks/quickstart?locale=en-GB)
-3. Everything added, committed and pushed to github.
+- Everything added, committed and pushed to github.
-4. Disable collecstatic variable has been removed from the heroku app config vars list
+- Disable collecstatic variable has been removed from the heroku app config vars list
-5. In Heroku project in the deploy tab the main branch has been deployed.
+- In Heroku project in the deploy tab the main branch has been deployed.

 The live link can be found here - [Silver Moon Kingdom](https://sm-kingdom-8e52019dc777.herokuapp.com/).